jquery/jquery.org/pages/conduct/committee.md

 	"pageTemplate": "page-conduct.php"
 }</script>

-The Code of Conduct Committee deals with violations in the [jQuery Code of Conduct](https://jquery.org/conduct/).
+The Code of Conduct Committee deals with violations in the [jQuery Foundation Code of Conduct](https://jquery.org/conduct/).

 Committee Members: